ds4dm/ZERO/docs/support_files/tutorials/NASP.rst

 Creating an inheritor class
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The first step in modeling a game between Stackelberg leaders is to include `zero.h` and create a derived class of :cpp:class:`Game::EPEC`.
 The minimal constructor for :cpp:class:`Game::EPEC` involves passing a pointer to `GRBEnv` (Check Gurobi's C++ `reference manual <https://www.gurobi.com/documentation/8.1/refman/cpp_api_overview.html>`_).
 The derived class should indeed instantiate the base class (Game::EPEC) using such a constructor.
-The code below, achieves it.

 .. code-block:: c